btoztas/phonebook-app/README.md

 ## Project Base Structure
 This Maven project contains three base models that we will enumerate and describe next.
 ### `backend`
 A Jersey Application that will handle the Backend.
 It will use MySQL as the persistence layer.
-This backend will be deployed as a Servlet in a Jetty Web Server.
+This backend will be deployed as a Servlet `.war` in a Jetty Web Server.

 ### `frontend`
 A React.js Application that will handle the Frontend.
 It will be deployed in a NGINX Web Server.